AngelFelizR/corrcat/README.md

 The development version from GitHub:

 # install.packages("pak")
-pak::pak("AngelFelizR/rcompanionTidy")
+pak::pak("AngelFelizR/corrcat")
 ```

 ## Syntax

-To use the functions of this library you need to input a `data.frame` and each function will work to translate the metric into a other `data.frame`.
+To use the functions of this library you need to input a `data.table`, `tibble` or `data.frame`, then the functions will work to calculate all possible values of the metric returning as a result other data frame with all the metrics.

 ### Correlation between nominal variables